 XIV.
-WATER QUALITY AND OTHER SCORING CRITERIA FOR SFY 2024
+WATER QUALITY AND OTHER SCORING CRITERIA FOR SFY 2025

 For wastewater treatment systems, one of the scoring criteria in ch.
 NR 162, Wis.
 Adm.
-Code, is based on water quality parameters, and scores will be assigned based on WPDES permit limits.
+Code, is based on water quality parameters, with scores assigned based on WPDES permit limits.
 Because this portion of the criteria is more fluid (new parameters, etc.), the values for scoring may be subject to more frequent change than the rule revision process allows.
 Therefore, the rule states that this portion of the scoring system will be published annually in the IUP.

 Specifically, s.
 NR 162.50(2)(c)1, Wis.
 Adm.
 Code, states that: "The department shall establish criteria and associated points for various water quality parameters in the CWFP intended use plan."
 Section NR 162.50(2)(c)2, Wis.
 Adm.
 Code, states that: "The department shall use the current facility permit limit for calculating the points assigned to the water quality criteria category."
 If a new permit is issued between submittal of the ITA/PERF and the application, a re-evaluation can be requested.
 In addition, if a project is being constructed for the purpose of meeting new limits contained in a compliance schedule, a re-evaluation can be requested at the time of application submittal in order to incorporate the points applicable to those new limits.
+In this case, the new limits must take effect during the next permit term.